They can be full of fat or skinny. Sometimes they’re yummy, but they never go on crackers.

 When a contractor is pursuing a new project, they may be required to submit a written proposal which the project owner then compares to offers made by other firms.
 It is a competition based on capabilities, credentials and price.
 In the case of public projects such as federal, state or municipal, the bid results are normally published – meaning everyone gets to see the full list of bidders and their amounts.
 These dollar figures are the prices the contractors will charge to perform the work.

 The bid spread is the difference in dollars and percentage between two of the bidders.
 The “apparent low bidder” is the company with the least expensive price on bid day.
 The bid spread for the low bid is based on the difference between bids # 1 and 2.
-It is an indication of the adequacy of the low bid amount.
+It is an evaluation of the potential inadequacy of the low bid amount.

 How to calculate the bid spread

 Suppose the low bid is $100,000 and the second bid is $150,000.
-In this case it may be obvious that the second bid is 50% more than the first.
+In this case it may be obvious that the low bid is 33.3% below the second.
 But what is the calculation method?
-You subtract the difference between the bids and divide the number into the low bid:
+You subtract the difference between the bids and divide the number into the second bid:

 150,000 – 100,000 = 50,000

-Therefore the bid spread is 50%.
-(The difference in bids equals 50% of the low bid amount.)
+Therefore the bid spread is 33.3%.
+(The difference in bids equals 33.3% of the second bid amount.)

 What does the bid spread tell us?

-The purpose of determining the bid spread is to evaluate the adequacy of the low bid.
-For example, if the 2nd, 3rd and 4th bids are clustered with the 1st bid far less, one may conclude that there was a calculation error by the low bidder.
-Maybe they left out an element, misread the plans or made a calculation error.
+The purpose of determining the bid spread is to evaluate the potential inadequacy of the low bid.
+For example, if the 2nd, 3rd and 4th bids are all clustered together with the 1st bid far below, one may conclude that the low bid is inadequate.
+Maybe they left out an element, misread the plans or miscalculated.
 All the bidders wanted the work, so how could one be significantly less?

 For the low bidder, a large bid spread demands an immediate review.
 If an error or omission is found, usually the bid can be withdrawn with no penalty if acted upon promptly.

-The only thing worse than a bond claim is a defaulted project requiring completion by the surety where the remaining funds are insufficient to complete the project.
+The only thing worse than a bond claim is a defaulted project requiring completion by the surety where the remaining funds are insufficient to complete the work.